jomyg/terraform-vpc-ec2-project/README.md

 I'm also going to spin up EC2 instances inside the VPC.
 Two instances will be in the public subnet, where 1 could be used as a webserver and the other as a bastion server for secured access.
 The EC2 instance for database will be created in the private subnet for improved security.
 The remaining 1 private subnet can be used for creating a database replica in future if there occurs any requirement.

-All of these will be created by simply running a terraform code which I created.

-> Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
-Terraform can help with multi-cloud by having one workflow for all clouds.
-The infrastructure Terraform manages can be hosted on public clouds like Amazon Web Services, Microsoft Azure, and Google Cloud Platform, or on-prem in private clouds such as VMWare vSphere, OpenStack, or CloudStack.
-Terraform treats infrastructure as code (IaC) so you never have to worry about you infrastructure drifting away from its desired configuration.

 ## Pre-requisites: